Fair Labor Association: Foxconn assessment

-Teresa Cheng, an international campaigns coordinator for United Students Against Sweatshops, was angered by Heerdeen's comments.
+Teresa Cheng, an international campaigns coordinator for United Students Against Sweatshops, was angered by van Heerdeen's comments.
 "Mr. van Heerden's comments are outrageous and shocking, even to those of us who have been monitoring the FLA's irresponsible reporting for years," she told Fox News.
 "Attributing the suicides of sweatshop workers who make iPhones to mere boredom is insulting and the FLA's most creative argument to date for defending its corporate funders."